celoyd/potato/tools/allow-list/readme.md

 0. Zero to very rare buildings, clearings, farms, and other clear human traces; monotonous or barren landcover.
 (I gave 2% of WV-{2,3} CIDs this rating.)
 1. Hamlets and local primary industry; unremarkable landcover.
 Rural areas, most forests, and mechanized farms.
 (16%.)
 2. Villages and towns, or more than half the land area is obviously human-influenced; interesting landcover.
-Exurbs and farmland, or some especially interesting natural landscapes.
+Exurbs and farmland, and some especially interesting natural landscapes.
 (42%.)
 3. At least moderate urbanization or locally intensive agriculture/industry; richly interesting landcover.
 Suburbs and midsized cities.
 (25%.)
 4. City cores and large industrial zones; XKCD 1472.
 Sometimes I might promote a 3 with especially good vibes.
 (15%.)